-As a Clarendon scholar, Helge received his DPhil in Geography and the Environment from Oxford University.
-He also holds an MA with distinction in Media and Communications from Goldsmiths' College, University of London, and a BA in Communications from the Berlin University of the Arts.
-Helge is a fellow of the Royal Geographical Society and formerly a visiting research fellow at the Harvard Kennedy School.
+Helge received his doctorate in Geography and the Environment from Oxford University in 2019.
+Prior to that he gained an MA (with distinction) in Media and Communications from Goldsmiths College, University of London.
+Helge holds a BA from the College of Architecture, Media and Design, Berlin University of the Arts.
+He is a fellow of the Royal Geographical Society and formerly of the Harvard Kennedy School.